Macatawa Technologies Logo

 Step 7: Set a Regular Maintenance Schedule

 Even after organizing, clutter can creep back in.
-Set a weekly or monthly review to tidy files, archive completed projects and remove duplicates.
+Set a weekly or monthly review of your file management process to tidy files, archive completed projects and remove duplicates.
 Small, consistent efforts prevent the chaos from returning.

 Step 8: Celebrate Your Wins

-Take a moment to recognize the impact of your cleanup.
+Take a moment to recognize the impact of your new file management system.
 Faster workflows, fewer mistakes, and less frustration improve productivity and morale.
 Highlight these wins with your team to reinforce the value of organized digital files.

 Topics